stackbit-projects/good-oregano-dc386/content/pages/posts/diagnoseme4.md

 Here's a quick gif that shows off some cool graphics!

+Notice the system message box and some more intuitive UI design!

 ![](/images/ezgif.com-gif-maker-39850c54.gif)

 Some cool UI features - The new Doctor's guide!

 ![](/images/Guide-3f29cb14.gif)